-Each of the lubricant types in Table 1 are usually broken down into narrower descriptions based upon the product formulation chemistry.
-Table 2 lists the categories and the additive types that dictate the categorical description.
+Each of the above lubricant types are usually broken down into narrower descriptions based upon the product formulation chemistry.
+Table 3 lists the categories and the additive types that dictate the categorical description.
 These descriptions are extremely simplified, as there are various base fluid types and even more additive types.
-Each formula category has its strengths and weaknesses and should be chosen based upon the needs of the application type (Table 1).
+Each formula category has its strengths and weaknesses and should be chosen based upon the needs of the application type.
+(See Table 2.)